 To spare the reader some suspense, we note at the outset that this final avenue is promising in both respects, preserving diversity in the local network of people who interact as well as the aggregate society.
-We do not know of a theory exactly like this in the extant literature, but surely a similar one must exist.
-It might be called a "network-embedded resistance" model, for lack of a better term.
-Simply put, agents do not copy features from each other in a "willy nilly" fashion.
+The main idea is that people who interact in a one-on-one relationship bring a context with them which moderates their reactions to one another.
+Agents do not copy features from each other in a "willy nilly" fashion.
 Rather, they change only when there is "good reason" to do so.
 Good reason, is found when a majority of existing "friendly contacts" also support the proposed new opinion.
+Hence, it is a model of "network-embedded resistance."